 I have always loved skincare products.
 As soon as I got my first Saturday job in Superdrug, you could guarantee that at least half of my wages (if not more!) would be spent on shower gels, face and body scrubs, face packs, lip balms, eye creams, nail strengtheners, hair products and more.
 The temptation was just everywhere!
 As long as my phone bill was paid, my money was my own.

 Even after moving out, as long as the rent and bills were paid and I had enough ‘social’ money for the month, I would buy whatever I wanted.
 You guessed it – skincare!
 I didn’t have cheap tastes either.
 I LOVED brands.
 Clinique moisturisers and foundations, Elizabeth Arden Lipsticks, Dior lip gloss – I wanted it all!

-However, since giving up work after the birth of my son I can no longer afford the luxury skincare that I so adore.
+However, since giving up work after the birth of my son, I can no longer afford the luxury skincare that I so adore.
 Booo 😔 I also had to cancel my Beauty Box subscription from lookfantastic.
-I suffer from a condition called Atopic Dermatitis so I am only able to use a specific moisturiser.
-Unfortunately, a lot of the products within the beauty box were moisturisers and after only a few days of trying them, I would begin to have a flare-up.
+I suffer from a condition called Atopic Dermatitis, so I can only use a specific moisturiser.
+Unfortunately, many of the products within the beauty box were moisturisers, and after only a few days of trying them, I would begin to have a flare-up.
 Strangely, I appear to be alright with all the other skincare steps.

 Here’s how I got on testing Aldi skincare

 I love face scrubs.
 They make your face feel so fresh, clean and smooth, which is precisely what this scrub promises to do.
 It contains Pro-Vitamin B5 and Vitamin E to restore, soften and condition your skin.